Adding animations with the AOS library

-In the settings panel (wp-admin / LiveCanvas / LiveCanvas) there is an “Optional extras” section where you can choose to add a couple of selected, well integrated add-ons which can come in handy.
+In the settings panel (wp-admin / LiveCanvas / LiveCanvas) there is an "Add animations" option.

-This means one extra JS (19k) and one extra CSS file (29k) is added to your site’s pages – not too much – and enables you to do some nice animations, which you can assign to your page’s elements via LiveCanvas editor interface – and perfect by code.
+This means one extra JS (19k) and one extra CSS file (29k) is added - enabling you to add some nice animations, which you can assign to your page's elements via LiveCanvas editor interface - and perfect by code.

 Inside the LiveCanvas editor, upon opening the "Edit Properties" panel, you will find the animation properties above the HTML properties.